Feddockh/ffs_ros2_wrapper/README.md

-Package for Firefly Flash Stereo Cameras
+Package for FLIR Firefly Flash Stereo Cameras.
+Must have also installed the Spinaker Camera drivers as well as the FLIR camera drivers for ROS2.